-From the omission of the new business clause, two questions arise.
-First, why historically the convention scripts omit the section out of the agenda.
-Second, why most parliamentarians refuse to add the clause asking that the provided agenda be adopted the way presented by the chair, without the New Business part.
+Second, why do most parliamentarians refuse to add the clause, and ask that the provided agenda be adopted the way it is presented by the Chair, without the New Business section?

 Let us contemplate the answer to the first question.
 Presumably, a gifted procedural parliamentarian excluded new business in order to control the assembly.
 Let’s review the order of the conventional agenda of the assembly members, as follows,

 The answer to the second question turns out to be more complicated.
-When it comes to the status quo, there are only two sides of the coin that have the ability to change it, the chair and the opposition to the Chair.
+When it comes to the status quo, there are only two sides of the coin that have the ability to change it: the Chair and the opposition to the Chair.

 Adding New Business to the Agenda

 The Chair and the committee in charge of assembly preparation have outdated or limited knowledge of the situation in the geographical areas represented by assembly delegates.
-For instance, a district caucus delegate may represent from 100,000 to over a million individuals in one district, while the chair theoretically does not have a way of knowing about the presence of a new business in this particular district.
+For instance, a District Caucus Delegate may represent anywhere between 100,000 to over a million individuals in one district, while the Chair theoretically does not have a way of knowing about the presence of all important matters, “New Business”, in a particular district.

 Customarily, neither chairs nor parliamentarians favor the change and will try to hold back the discussion saying something like, “Let’s pass the agenda first and then later we can amend it.”
 The “later” in that suggestion will not happen for two reasons.

 On the other hand, provided the chair agrees to include the new business, it is better to place it right after the discussion of unfinished business and before any election for the positions.
 As an example,

-Before any agenda is voted, the chair or the temporary chair has an opportunity to ask the floor directly if there is any new business to be included in the agenda.
-The address from the chair will give a signal to the delegates on the floor to state their points and trigger a set of reactions from the assembly delegates.
+Before any agenda is voted, the Chair or the Temporary Chair has an opportunity to ask the floor directly if there is “any new business” to be included in the agenda.
+The address from the Chair will give a signal to the Delegates on the floor to state their points and trigger a set of reactions from the assembly Delegates.